puerchik/positivus/README.md

 # Positivus Digital Marketing Agency

-The website is built using HTML, CSS (with SCSS for styling).
+## Overview

+The Positivus Digital Marketing Agency is an educational project aimed at demonstrating the use of modern web development technologies to create a comprehensive and interactive website.
+This project leverages HTML, CSS (with SCSS for styling).
+The website is structured to highlight various aspects of web design and development.

 ## Getting Started